-7.57 The latest survey data indicates that there are around 28,800 employees in Staffordshire Moorlands district, representing 1.2% of all employees in the region.
-Since 2009 this number has remained fairly stable (0.5% increase), at a time when regionally and nationally employment has been increasing modestly.
+7.57 The latest survey data indicates that there are around 27,300 employees in Staffordshire Moorlands district, representing 1.2% of all employees in the region.
+Since 2009 this number has reduced by 4.6% (1,300 jobs), at a time when regionally and nationally employment has been increasing modestly.
+Analysis for a 5 year time horizon shows that employment falls have been more substantial over the period 2008-2012 when the number of employees reduced by over 4,000.
+The majority of this contraction occurred between 2008 and 2009 during the recession.

-- 7.58 The loss of employment measured over the last 10 years has been substantially greater in the Staffordshire Moorlands district in proportionate terms than for the county as a whole, and the West Midlands.
-This is in contrast to England where over this same period employment has increased by over 4%. - 7.59 Average annual change in employment since 1998 has been fairly stagnant on average and employment levels have yet to return to pre-recession levels in the district.
-Nationally, average annual change has been notable higher over this same period.
+- 7.58 The loss of employment measured over the last 5 and 10 years has been substantially greater in the Staffordshire Moorlands district in proportionate terms than for the county as a whole, and indeed the West Midlands and England. - 7.59 Average annual change in employment since 1998 has been slightly negative on average and employment levels have yet to return to pre-recession levels.
+This is in contrast to the national trend where annual employment growth has been positive on average over the period 1998-2012.